THE ONE THAT GIVES YOU 5 DAYS OF CULTURE, NATURE, ARCHEOLOGICAL SITES, MOUNTAINS, AND A CLOUDY FOREST All IN ONE COUNTRY

 Ideal for photographers and families with younger kids, this version of the Inca Trail hike moves at a slightly slower pace.
 While following the same trail as the classic 4-day trek, we will stop at alternative campsites to avoid crowds and have more time to enjoy the amazing scenery.
 This version also gives you a night at a hotel in Aguas Calientes so you can shower and clean up for an additional entry to Machu Picchu on day 5.

 As with the classic Inca trail, access to this trek is strictly limited and requires a ticket to be purchased roughly 6 months in advance.
-It is impossible to hike this trail without a licensed guide and the daily number of hikers allowed on the trail is limited to 500.
-First Step Expeditions cannot guarantee any Inca Trail hike availability until the purchase is confirmed.
+Please CONTACT FOR AVAILABILITY.

 |START/END LOCATION||Your hotel in Cusco or Ollantaytambo|